thepont/moneypenny-samples/README.md

 }
 ```

-after this if the sample server and sample client are launched the two should connect together and you should be able to login with the username "jsmith" and password "password"
+after this if the sample server and sample client are launched the two should connect together and you should be able to login with the username __jsmith__ and password __password__

 ##Sample Server